francamacdowell/orchestrator-airflow/README.md

 ### Build With
 I already have mentioned some technologies I used to build this project but not all of them.
 Therefore, here is a summary of them:

-* **Python**: Programming language which Airflow is used and also used to connect do GCP and manipulate data;
+* **Python**: Programming language which Airflow is built and also used to connect to GCP and manipulate data;
 * **Pip**: Is the package installer for Python
-* **Airflow**: is a platform created by the community to programmatically author, schedule and monitor workflows.
+* **Airflow**: Is a platform created by the community to programmatically author, schedule and monitor workflows.
 In our case, data pipelines.
 * **Docker** and **Docker-compose**: With Docker we create images to run as containers and packages up code and all its dependencies.
 Therefore the application runs quickly and reliably from one computing environment to another.
 * **Cloud Storage**: Is an object storage from Google Cloud Platform (GCP) and usually used as Data Lake because of your main characteristics as unlimited storage with no minimum object size, easily transfer and others likely any Hadoop data repository
 * **YAML file**: Is a serialization language often used as a format for configuration files, but its object serialization abilities make it a viable replacement for languages like JSON.
 In this project we use like a configuration file to build our Airflow DAGs